On this page:

 If you are used to studying on campus, you may need to get your computer ready for studying at home.
 This page will cover everything you need to get started.

 The University is able to make a wide range of software available for home-use for our students.
 You can find a full list of software and installation instructions on the Support Portal.
 Much of the software is available for both Windows and macOS computers.

 Microsoft Office - Creating a free Office 365 account

-With a Microsoft 365 account, you can install Microsoft Word, PowerPoint, Excel and Outlook on your own devices (including Windows & macOS computers as well as Android and Apple phones or tablets).
-To sign up for an Office 365 account your will need your University of Hull email address.
-Sign up for an account by signing up for a new account on the Microsoft website and following the instructions on the site.
-You will need to access your University of Hull email, as Microsoft will send a verification email to it.
+As a University of Hull student, you already have a Microsoft 365 account.
+Your Microsoft 365 account allows you to install Microsoft Word, PowerPoint, Excel and Outlook on your own devices (including Windows & macOS computers as well as Android and Apple phones or tablets).
+To log in to your Microsoft 365 account your will need your University of Hull email address and password.
+Sign in at: 365.hull.ac.uk.
 Support and installation instructions can be found on the Support Portal.

 Need help with Microsoft Office?